stvhwang/nba2016-17/README.md

   * Then a CASE statement evaluates the product result and outputs the game's outcome.

 ## 3. Summing player scoring
-After finding a several games (out of 50 games checked)that had a successful comeback, [POIRPlayers.sql](https://github.com/stvhwang/nba2016-17/tree/master/POIRPlayers) queries for players who contributed scoring in the unlikely comeback.
+After finding 14 games (out of 200 games checked)that had a successful comeback, [POIRPlayers.sql](https://github.com/stvhwang/nba2016-17/tree/master/POIRPlayers) queries for players who contributed scoring in the unlikely comeback.
   * The losing team is determined by a subquery of the team reaching the threshold,
   * It exclude scores from losing team when aggregates the sum of points per contributing player.